gi-no/blog_mean_stack/article2.md

 #### Add search box

 Add search box to Navbar.
-Set "search(keyword)" to ng-submit attribute so that submitting keyword invoke search function.
+Set "search(keyword)" to ng-submit attribute so that submitting keyword invoke the search function.

 ```html